CBIIT/bento-frontend/packages/local-find/src/UploadModal/README.md

 This component provides a Bento-oriented implementation of the Material-UI Modal component to be used on the Dashboard/Explore page for uploading a text/csv files (by default).

 For the component's technical details, please see [DESIGN.md](./DESIGN.md).
+For details about the Redux usage, please see [README.md](../README.md) in the parent folder.

 # Usage